lizmeister321/filmclub/README.md

 ## What's FilmClub?

 FilmClub is a social way to enjoy and discover the joys of movies.
 Like a book club, we'll pick a movie as a group and then watch and discuss it.
 We're based in DC but are using web tools to make sure anyone, anywhere can join in the fun!

+I did a talk at [Hack && Tell DC](https://twitter.com/DCHackAndTell) a while back to introduce the idea to people.
+Check out the slides at the "about-filmclub.html" link above.

 ## What are we watching this month?